Image source- The Tribune

 Image source- The Sporting News

-Edgbaston Cricket Ground was established in 1882 and has a capacity of 25,000 spectators.
-The ground has witnessed first-class and international cricket for the past 100 years.
-India played their first Test match at this venue way back in 1967.
-India has played eight Test matches here and lost seven, with one draw.
-India has never won a Test match at Edgbaston.
-India’s record has just been below par at this venue, as they have been all out on 15 out of 16 occasions, and only in 1986 did they manage a fourth innings score of 174 for 5.
+India has played eight Test matches here and lost seven and one match was drawn.
+India is yet to win a test here.
+India’s record has just been below par at this venue and they have been all out on 15 out of 16 occasions.
+Only in 1986 did they reached a fourth innings score of 174 for 5.

 On the contrary, England has a reasonably good record on this ground.
 England has won 30 test matches out of 56 played on this ground.
 They have the advantage of playing at home and knowing the ground, conditions and pitch better.